IlyasIsHere/Scheduling-algorithms-simulation/README.md

 - **RoundRobin.java**: Implements the Round Robin scheduling algorithm.
 - **PriorityScheduler.java**: Schedules processes based on a priority system.
 - **PriorityRoundRobin.java**: Combines the Priority and Round Robin scheduling methods for a hybrid approach.

+## Algorithm Descriptions
+- **First Come First Serve (FCFS)**: This algorithm schedules processes in the order they arrive in the ready queue without preemption.
+It is simple and fair, but can lead to long waiting times, particularly for processes arriving just behind a process with a long burst time.
+- **Shortest Job First (SJF)**: This preemptive or non-preemptive approach schedules processes with the shortest expected processing time first, minimizing the average time a process spends waiting in the ready queue.
+- **Round Robin (RR)**: This algorithm assigns a fixed time unit per process and cycles through them.
+If a process's burst time exceeds the fixed time, it is placed back in the queue to wait for the next turn.
+This ensures responsiveness and reduces the penalty for longer processes.
+- **Priority Scheduling:** Processes are assigned priorities.
+A process with higher priority is processed first.
+If two processes have the same priority, FCFS rules are applied.
+Priority scheduling can be preemptive or non-preemptive.

+## Usage Example
+Run the application and follow the prompts to select an algorithm and provide process details.
+The simulator will execute and provide a detailed display of the scheduling order and metrics.

 ## Compilation and Execution Instructions
 To compile and run the simulation: